-Commands are not processed until latched by the ADS122C04.
+Commands are not processed until latched by the ADS112C04.
 Commands are latched on the eighth falling edge of SCL in the command byte.

-The l egend for 図 57 to 図 注 63: From master to slave S = START condition Sr = Repeated START condition P = STOP condition From slave to master A = acknowledge (SDA low) $\overline{A} = not acknowledge (SDA high)$
+The le The legend for 図 57 to 図 63:

+From master to slave S = START condition

+Sr = Repeated START condition

+P = STOP condition

+From slave to master A = acknowledge (SDA low)

+Trom slave to master \overline{A} = not acknowledge (SDA high)